 I have found that the less expectation I have for a place, the more chance I will like it.

-As it turned out, most of my highlights of travelling in South America were in places that I hadn’t heard much about before.
-They had a chance to really blow me away and they did.
+As it turned out, most of my highlights of my four months travelling in South America were in places that I hadn’t heard much about before – the more offbeat destinations.
+They had a chance to really blow me away, and they did.
 These are the places that I instantly think of when I remember my travels in that incredible continent, along with Rio and Machu Picchu.

 Set in the jungle covered Santa Marta mountains above the sweltering city of the same name, Minca couldn’t be more different than most other towns along the Caribbean Coast of Colombia.